Skip to content

 Things to Do:

-• Do some thrilling adventure sports like sand surfing and then explore green Aupouri Forest, which will give you the low-down on the wildlife in this fantastic spot.
+• Do some thrilling adventure sports like sand surfing and then explore the green Aupouri Forest, which will give you the low-down on the wildlife in this fantastic spot.

-• Watch a great collection of historical artworks as part of New Zealand heritage in Port Albert Maritime Museum, where you can relish in the shades of the most stunning surrounding gardens.
+• Watch a great collection of historical artworks as part of New Zealand heritage in Port Albert Maritime Museum, where you can relish the shades of the most stunning surrounding gardens.

 Leave everything behind and let's chill out on the 90-Mile Beach